zeromq/czmq/README.md

 using UDP messages on the local area network.
 This implementation uses IPv4 UDP broadcasts.
 You can define the format of your outgoing beacons, and set a filter that validates incoming beacons.
 Beacons are sent and received asynchronously in the background.

-The zbeacon API provides a incoming beacons on a ZeroMQ socket (the pipe) that you can configure, poll on, and receive messages on.
-Incoming beacons are always delivered as two frames: the ipaddress of the sender (a string), and the beacon data itself (binary, as published).
+This class replaces zbeacon_v2, and is meant for applications that use the CZMQ v3 API (meaning, zsock).

 This is the class interface:

-    //  Create a new beacon on a certain UDP port.
-If the system does not
-    //  support UDP broadcasts (lacking a useful interface), returns NULL.
-    //  To force the beacon to operate on a given port, set the environment
-    //  variable ZSYS_INTERFACE, or call zsys_set_interface() beforehand.
-    //  If you are using the new zsock API then pass NULL as the ctx here.
-    CZMQ_EXPORT zbeacon_t *
-        zbeacon_new (zctx_t *ctx, int port_nbr);

-    //  Destroy a beacon
-    CZMQ_EXPORT void
-        zbeacon_destroy (zbeacon_t **self_p);

-    //  Return our own IP address as printable string CZMQ_EXPORT char *
-        zbeacon_hostname (zbeacon_t *self);

-    //  Set broadcast interval in milliseconds (default is 1000 msec) CZMQ_EXPORT void
-        zbeacon_set_interval (zbeacon_t *self, int interval);

-    //  Filter out any beacon that looks exactly like ours CZMQ_EXPORT void
-        zbeacon_noecho (zbeacon_t *self);

-    //  Start broadcasting beacon to peers at the specified interval CZMQ_EXPORT void
-        zbeacon_publish (zbeacon_t *self, byte *transmit, size_t size);

-    //  Stop broadcasting beacons
-    CZMQ_EXPORT void
-        zbeacon_silence (zbeacon_t *self);

-    //  Start listening to other peers; zero-sized filter means get everything CZMQ_EXPORT void
-        zbeacon_subscribe (zbeacon_t *self, byte *filter, size_t size);
+    //  Create new zbeacon actor instance:
+    //
+    //      zactor_t *beacon = zactor_new (zbeacon, NULL);
+    //
+    //  Destroy zbeacon instance:
+    //
+    //      zactor_destroy (&beacon);
+    //
+    //  Enable verbose logging of commands and activity:
+    //
+    //      zstr_sendx (beacon, "VERBOSE", NULL);
+    //
+    //  Configure beacon to run on specified UDP port, and return the name of
+    //  the host, which can be used as endpoint for incoming connections.
+To
+    //  force the beacon to operate on a given interface, set the environment
+    //  variable ZSYS_INTERFACE, or call zsys_set_interface() before creating
+    //  the beacon.
+If the system does not support UDP broadcasts (lacking a
+    //  workable interface), returns an empty hostname:
+    //
+    //      zstr_sendm (beacon, "CONFIGURE");
+    //      zstr_sendf (beacon, "%d", port_number);
+    //      char *hostname = zstr_recv (beacon);
+    //
+    //  Start broadcasting a beacon at a specified interval in msec.
+The beacon
+    //  data can be at most UDP_FRAME_MAX bytes; this constant is defined in
+    //  zsys.h to be 255:
+    //
+    //      zmsg_t *msg = zmsg_new ();
+    //      zmsg_addstr (msg, "PUBLISH");
+    //      zmsg_addmem (msg, beacon_data, beacon_size);
+    //      zmsg_addstrf (msg, "%d", interval);
+    //      zmsg_send (&msg, beacon);
+    //
+    //  Stop broadcasting the beacon:
+    //
+    //      zstr_sendx (beacon, "SILENCE", NULL);
+    //
+    //  Start listening to beacons from peers.
+The filter is used to do a prefix
+    //  match on received beacons, to remove junk.
+Note that any received data
+    //  that is identical to our broadcast beacon_data is discarded in any case.
+    //  If the filter size is zero, we get all peer beacons:
+    //
+    //      zmsg_t *msg = zmsg_new ();
+    //      zmsg_addstr (msg, "SUBSCRIBE");
+    //      zmsg_addmem (msg, filter_data, filter_size);
+    //      zmsg_send (&msg, beacon);
+    //
     //  Stop listening to other peers
+    //
+    //      zstr_sendx (beacon, "UNSUBSCRIBE", NULL);
+    //
+    //  Receive next beacon from a peer.
+Received beacons are always a 2-frame
+    //  message containing the ipaddress of the sender, and then the binary
+    //  beacon data as published by the sender:
+    //
+    //      zmsg_t *msg = zmsg_recv (beacon);
+    //
+    //  This is the zbeacon constructor as a zactor_fn:
     CZMQ_EXPORT void
-        zbeacon_unsubscribe (zbeacon_t *self);

-    //  Get beacon ZeroMQ socket, for polling or receiving messages CZMQ_EXPORT void *
-        zbeacon_socket (zbeacon_t *self);
+        zbeacon (zsock_t *pipe, void *unused);

     //  Self test of this class
     CZMQ_EXPORT void